-- 1. TEG-S2400i or TEG-S2600i also provide a serial interface to manage and monitor the switch, user can follow the Console Port Information provide by web to use windows HyperTerminal program to link the switch. - 2.
+- 1. 24+2G switch also provide a serial interface to manage and monitor the switch, user can follow the Console Port Information provide by web to use windows HyperTerminal program to link the switch. - 2.
 You can type user name and password to login.
 The default user name is "admin"; the default password is "123".